adampash/diff.js/README.md

 diff.js
 =======

-A small JavaScript library to diff two strings of text.
+A small JavaScript tool to do word-by-word diffs two strings of text.

 Usage
 ======